-Several factors have led to the current distribution of wastewater infrastructure, where Title 5 septic systems are the predominant type of wastewater management on Cape Cod, and only 3% of the parcels or 15% of total wastewater flows on Cape Cod are handled with shared or centralized public or private wastewater treatment facilities.
-The generally permeable soils throughout the Cape region make on-site Title 5 systems highly effective for wastewater disposal, and relatively low density of development can make the cost of collecting and conveying wastewater to centralized treatment facilities expensive.
+Several factors have led to the current distribution of wastewater infrastructure, where Title 5 septic systems are the predominant type of wastewater management on Cape Cod, and only 3% of the parcels or 15% of total Cod are handled with shared or centralized public or private wastewater treatment facilities.
+The generally permeable soils throughout the Cape region make onsite Title 5 systems highly effective for wastewater disposal, and relatively low density of development can make the cost of collecting and conveying wastewater to centralized treatment facilities expensive.
 Consequently, less than 4% of the state's population lives on Cape Cod yet the region is home to 20% of the standard Title 5 systems.
-Standard Title 5 systems, even when functioning correctly, are not designed to remove nitrogen and provide minimal nitrogen removal.
-The wide distribution of septic systems discharging high nitrogen wastewater accounts for nearly 80% of the controllable nitrogen load on Cape Cod.

-Higher levels of nitrogen removal can be achieved at different infrastructure scales, including nitrogen removing septic systems on individual properties, cluster or satellite systems at the neighborhood or village level, and centralized wastewater treatment facilities.
+Standard wastewater flows on Cape treatment facilities.
 There are more than 123,000 standard Title 5 septic systems and more than 1,700 denitrifying septic systems installed on Cape Cod.
 Barnstable, Chatham, Falmouth, and Provincetown are the four Cape Cod communities with municipally owned and operated centralized wastewater treatment facilities; across Cape Cod there are 60 smaller, typically privately owned, wastewater treatment facilities.
 Portions of the Buzzards Bay section of Bourne utilize the Wareham Wastewater Treatment Facility.